Choose your runtime

 Instant play from a link, no install, broadest reach.
 TypeScript.
 HELIX's own multiplayer stack.
 The fastest way to ship and the canonical API.

 Highest fidelity, engine-native rendering & physics.
-Write in C++, Blueprint, PuerTS (TS) or UnLua (Lua).
+Write in C++, Blueprint, or Lua.
 Uses Unreal's networking.

 Side by side